UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Can I opt out of AEP Texas delivery charges?

 No, you cannot opt out of these fees.
 Delivery charges are legally mandatory for anyone physically connected to the local power grid in an AEP service area.
-Regardless of which retail electric provider you choose to supply your energy, the local utility still has to safely transport that power to your home.
+Regardless of which retail electric provider you choose to supply your energy, the local utility still must safely transport that power to your home.

 Can switching providers lower my AEP Texas delivery charge?